parryc/thevoid/templates/leflan/language_lithuanian.md

 : This is the default case and marks the subject of the sentence.
 When learning Lithuanian, it's important to learn the gender of the noun, as the case endings for NOM are not gender specific (cf. _-is_).

 GEN
 : Used for possession and is seen in compound nouns.
 Some verbs will mark the object in GEN, rather than ACC.
 Some things, such as languages, are almost always in the GEN since one can only ever do something to some amount of the object (e.g. one can only learn some of a language).
 When used for posession, the possessor is in GEN, the possessed in NOM.
 For example, Jonas' book (`Jonas:Jonas` `knyga:book`) becomes _Jono knyga_.
+In casual speech, some words that are not normally declined, such as `rytoj:tomorrow`, may find themselves with GEN endings.
+For example, <ex>_Perskaitykit šią knygą iki rytojaus_ ⧸ Read this book for tomorrow</ex>.

 DAT
 : Often translated as "for".
 It may also mark the indirect object of a sentence.